 Example: Primary vaccination was given on 1 March and 1 April = blood tests can be taken on 1 May at the earliest.
 The sample may also be taken later, but the vaccination must still be valid.

 The blood sample must be analysed by an EU-approved laboratory and must show at least 0.5 IU / ml.
 The laboratory must be approved for antibody testing for rabies.

 If the animal has been revaccinated correctly after an approved blood test, no new blood test is required for the animal to be allowed to travel to Sweden.

-3 months waiting period before a veterinary certificate may be issued
+3 months waiting period before a health certificate may be issued

 In cases where more than 30 days have passed between the vaccination and the blood test, the waiting time between the blood test and the certification does not decrease.
 It is always at least 3 months and we cannot grant an exemption from that.